Visiting Byfield safely

 Shoalwater Bay Training Area lies to the north of Byfield National Park and includes the land above high water mark on the northern part of Five Rocks (Three Rivers) Beach.
 Access to this area is prohibited by the Australian Department of Defence.
 Camping is not permitted on Five Rocks Beach.

 Permits and fees

 Camping permits are required and fees apply.
 A camping tag with your booking number must be displayed at your camp site.

 - Find out more about camping in Byfield National Park, Conservation Park and State Forest.

-Domestic animals are not permitted in Byfield Conservation Park or Byfield National Park—including Sandy Point section and Water Park Point headland—or on beaches adjoining the parks.
+Dogs, cats and other domestic animals are not permitted in Byfield Conservation Park or Byfield National Park—including Sandy Point section and Water Park Point headland—or on beaches adjoining the parks.

 Climate and weather

 Byfield area has a unique subtropical climate and receives more rain than surrounding areas.
 It can be hot, humid and wet.
 The drier months of the year, from April to October, are the best times to visit.
 Weather forecasts are available from the Bureau of Meteorology.